-What affects moving costs in London
+What affects cost planning for moves in London

 Moves cost more when loading or unloading is slow.
-In London, short journeys can still be time-heavy because permit parking, red routes and tight residential streets often prevent parking right outside.
+In London, short journeys can still be time-heavy because permit parking, red routes and tight residential streets often prevent parking directly outside.
 That creates a longer kerb-to-door carry or forces timed use of a loading bay.
-One borough-level example is moving in Camden.
+One borough-level example is man and van services in Camden.

-What affects moving costs in London
+What affects cost planning for moves in London

 Cost driverWhat changes the timeWhy it affects total cost